Principles of complex trait genetics

 - Harvard Medical School

 Most human genetic traits can be classified as either monogenic or complex.
 Monogenic traits are strongly influenced by variation within a single gene and are recognized by their classic patterns of inheritance within families.
 While monogenic traits formed the basis for "classic" genetics, it has become clear that conditions whose inheritance strictly conforms to Mendelian principles are relatively rare.
-(See "Overview of Mendelian inheritance" and "Glossary of genetic terms".)
+(See "Overview of Mendelian inheritance" and "Genetics: glossary of terms".)

 Complex traits are believed to result from variation within multiple genes and their interaction with behavioral and environmental factors.
 Complex traits do not follow readily predictable patterns of inheritance.